naav97/exco/README.md

 exco is a shell script to manage archives inspired by [patool](https://github.com/wummel/patool).

-For now, it only supports the following formats: tar
+For now, it only supports the following formats: tar, bz2

 ## Installation